JowlFadhli/PetroML--SegyReader/README.md

  ### 3. Importing necessary package from segy-sak library

- i.
 To observe the properties and metadata of the file by observing the header , simply use:

 ```
 from segysak.segy import get_segy_texthead